sjoerdvankreel/firefly-synth-2/static/Manual.md

 * Do NOT hit the panic button (zeros-out all delay lines)
 * It is OK to turn knobs and sliders

+Any kind of automation and modulation is of course also OK since these can only target knobs and sliders anyway.

 # GUI Top section
 Contains everything that is not directly related to generating audio.